 Pedestrian Circulation and Design - The proposed project includes installation of frontage improvements (sidewalks, curb/gutter and ADA ramps) along Foothill Boulevard, both sides of Hazel Avenue and along City Center Drive.
 Three pedestrian pathways would extend west from Foothill Boulevard to the commercial and residential development within the site.
 Internal pedestrian pathways and sidewalks would range from four to ten feet in width and would be differentiated from driveway aisles by scored, colored concrete and generally lined with landscaping and shade trees.
-See Building and Pedestrian Improvements under Staff Analysis for recommendations to improve internal pedestrian circulation.

 An approximately 15-foot wide internal pedestrian pathway would run north-south along the central major and inline tenant spaces, parallel to Foothill Boulevard.
-The widened sidewalk in front of the major tenants and inline retails would provide room for sidewalk and street furniture such as decorative planters, bollards, lighting and benches.
+The widened sidewalk in front of the major tenants and inline retail would provide room for sidewalk and street furniture such as decorative planters, bollards, lighting and benches.

-Landscaping - According to the Arborist Report prepared for the project, there are over 230 existing trees on and adjacent to the site that are in varying states of health (Attachment IV, Appendix BIO).
-Most of those trees would be removed and replaced with approximately 300 new trees in accordance with the Landscape Plan (Attachment VIII, Sheet L1).
-Proposed Condition Nos.
+Landscaping - According to the Arborist Report prepared for the project, there are over 230 existing trees on and adjacent to the site that are in varying states of health (Attachment III, Appendix BIO).
+Most of those trees would be removed and replaced with approximately 300 new trees in accordance with the Landscape Plan (Attachment VII, Sheet L1).
+Proposed Conditions of Approval Nos.
 115 through 117, would require that the tree values and resultant mitigation amounts be upgraded to come into alignment with national standards for applicable tree ratings and that the revised tree mitigation values be reflected in the finalized updated Landscape Plan.

 Proposed site landscaping improvements include medium to large canopy street trees, screening shrubs, ornamental grasses and groundcover along Foothill Blvd, City Center Drive and Hazel Avenue; accent trees along the entry drive, pedestrian pathways and outdoor seating areas; parking lot canopy trees within the parking lot; and small accent trees around trash enclosures and within podium areas.
-Some of the site landscaping would also be utilized as planters and bioretention areas for C3 Stormwater retention and treatment purposes (Attachment VIII, Sheet TM-7).
-Proposed Condition of Approval No. 120, the bio treatment area incorporated into the Hazel Avenue pocket park, shall be designed to be natural looking and decorated with river cobblestones and large river-stone boulders to ensure that it is well-designed and incorporated into the park setting.
+Some of the site landscaping would also be utilized as planters and bio-retention areas for C3 Stormwater retention and treatment purposes (Attachment VIII, Sheet TM-7).
+Proposed Condition of Approval No. 120, the bio-treatment area incorporated into the Hazel Avenue pocket park, shall be designed to be natural looking and decorated with river cobblestones and large river-stone boulders to ensure that it is well-designed and incorporated into the park setting.